Chemical weapon proliferation

 Many nations continue to research and/or stockpile chemical weapon agents despite numerous efforts to reduce or eliminate them.
 Most states have joined the Chemical Weapons Convention (CWC), which required the destruction of all chemical weapons by 2012.
 Twelve nations have declared chemical weapons production facilities and six nations have declared stockpiles of chemical weapons.
 All of the declared production facilities have been destroyed or converted for civilian use after the treaty went into force.

 CWC states with declared stockpiles

 Of the 193 nations that have signed the CWC, states listed below have also declared stockpiles and agreed to monitored disposal and verification.
-In some cases, chemical weapons were used in conflict.
-Both military targets and civilian populations have been affected.
-As of 2023, only North Korea is confirmed to have remaining stockpiles of chemical weapons.